 Tour cost: R2800 ($242) for up to 6 people.

-What to do in Cape Town: Unique and eco-tasty.
-Foraging Experience with The Table Bay Hotel
+Unique and eco-tasty.
+Go food foraging with The Table Bay Hotel

 Let your inner hunter gatherer fly free.
 I’ve written a blog post on my Urban Food Foraging Experience in Cape Town, and it was so eco-inspiring I decided to move back to the land, wear nothing but hemp clothes and swear off lipstick forever.